christopher-rowe/spotify_modeling/README.md

 5. Repeat, tweaking various process details.

 ## Organization
-- \code
+- /code
 	- spotify_modeling.py : includes all custom functions for the project
 	- main_features.py : script for getting audio features and genres for all tracks in streaming history
 	- main_stage1_training_data.py : script for processing streaming history into objects for stage 1 model training
 	- main_stage1_models.py : script for stage 1 feature selection and model fitting
-	- main_candidates.py : script for identifying new candidates and adding them to "data_candidates" Spotify playlist.
+	- main_candidates.py : script for identifying new candidates and adding them to "data_candidates" Spotify playlist
+	- config.py : includes authentication parameters necessary for accessing Spotify API, a list of playlist names for engineering the stage 1 playlist outcome, and the ID for the target "data_candidates" playlist
-- \saved_models : directory for saved stage 1 model objects
+- /saved_models : directory for saved stage 1 model objects
-- \training_features: directory for vectors of features included in each of the three models
+- /training_features: directory for vectors of features included in each of the three models
-- \data
+- /data
-	- \processed:
+	- /processed:
 		- streaming_history.csv : my personal streaming history as processed in main_features.py
 		- track_features.csv : unique tracks from my streaming history with audio features and genres as processed in main_features.py
 		- X.csv : full stage 1 design matrix for stage 1 models as processed in main_stage1_training_data.py